DmitriyMy/GiantCore/README.md

-GIANT is a universal 3rd generation cryptocurrency that combines the best features of different coins in order to create an excellent new digital payment asset.
+CHAREDCOIN is a universal 3rd generation cryptocurrency that combines the best features of different coins in order to create an excellent new digital payment asset.

 Milli-Second-Transactions with HyperSend.
 Network stability with masternodes, each is secured with a collateral of 1000 GIC.
 100% Governance.

-For further information visit us at [giantpay.network](https://giantpay.network/)
+For further information visit us at [charedcoinpay.network](https://charedcoinpay.network/)

 # Coin Specs